 “[They] appeared greatly rejoiced at the opportunity … of removing their families from a desolate region where the climate is always cold and cheerless and the soil extremely unproductive,” wrote the American Captain Silas Duncan, who had been sent from Buenos Aires to recover the USS Lexington, of the largely German-born citizens.

-In the aftermath of the Second World War, no radio signals from the mainland were strong enough to be picked up so the local government didn’t license the usage of resources for what was one of the main forms of entertainment in households across the world.
+In the aftermath of the Second World War, no radio signals from the mainland were strong enough to be picked up so the local government didn’t license the use of resources for what was one of the main forms of entertainment in households across the world.
 It wasn’t until Guglielmo Marconi, inventor of the radio, installed a wireless telegraphy station on the islands in 1911 that direct communication links were finally established.

-By the late 1930s, the extent of print media on the island was the weekly church newsletter that covered local whist drives, shooting competitions and satirical cartoons about the Ersatz program of in Nazi Germany, the latter claiming that German housewives were being forced to used reconstituted fish byproducts as eggs, wood shavings for sugar and baby shoes for slippers.
+By the late 1930s, the extent of print media on the island was the weekly church newsletter that covered local whist drives, shooting competitions and satirical cartoons about the Ersatz program in Nazi Germany, the latter claiming that German housewives were being forced to used reconstituted fish byproducts as eggs, wood shavings for sugar and baby shoes for slippers.

-While it was true that commodities were scarce due to the colossal debts caused by massive military spending under Adolf Hitler’s regime, the cartoon reveals a telling side of local sentiment.
+While it was true that commodities were scarce due to the colossal debts caused by massive military spending under Hitler’s regime, the cartoon reveals a telling side of local sentiment.
 Such a uniquely tight-knit society virtually cut off from the wider world could not have failed to be swayed by what relatively little information seeped through, although the majority of the population has remained loyal to Britain for the best part of two centuries.

 The concept of loyalty to Britain is not as rigid as outsiders might think.
-The rousing patriotic rhetoric used by Margaret Thatcher during the 1982 war characterised the Falklands very much as an extension of Great Britain, but according the Lisa Watson – editor of the Islands’ newspaper Penguin News – nowadays Islanders take a slightly more nuanced view: “Islanders run their own affairs, their own government, and Britain allows them to,” she told me.
+The rousing patriotic rhetoric used by Margaret Thatcher during the 1982 war characterised the Falklands very much as an extension of Great Britain, but according to Lisa Watson – editor of the Islands’ newspaper Penguin News – nowadays Islanders take a slightly more nuanced view: “Islanders run their own affairs, their own government, and Britain allows them to,” she told me.
 “Falkland Islanders don’t see themselves as living in a colony any more.”

-A long history of being fought over by nations as political currency more than anything else has fostered an intrinsic fierce desire for the right to self-determination, and an unconventional relationship with the outside world.
+A long history of being fought over by nations as political currency more than anything else has fostered an intrinsic fierce desire for the right to self-determination and an unconventional relationship with the outside world.
 By electing to become a British Overseas Territory, the Islands’ only political matters governed by Westminster are foreign affairs and defence, even if links have not been completely severed.

 At the end of the 20th century, the wounds of the Falklands War were still sore.
 Carlos Menem, then president of Argentina, reasserted his country’s claims to the Islands a year before Clarke’s trial in late 1999, and it wasn’t until July that year that his countrymen were permitted unrestricted access.
 When the first group arrived in August, their bus was blocked on the road by 200 protestors who opposed improved links with the South Americans.
-After air connections were resumed in October, relations between Argentina and the Falklands were gradually beginning to thaw, but were by no means entirely cordial.
+After air connections were resumed in October, relations between Argentina and the Falklands were gradually beginning to thaw but were by no means entirely cordial.

 Even now the political relationship between Argentina and the Falklands is uneasy.
 There has been an attempt to ban Falkland ships from entering South American ports, laws threatening sanctions on companies attempting to do business between the two countries have been passed while charter flights have been banned – moves which severely affect the fishing and tourism industries.
 The former contributes over half of the entire Falklands economy.